tjjlemaire/instrulink/README.md

 ## Installation

-- Clone this repository: `git clone https://github.com/tjjlemaire/labinstruments.git`
+- Clone this repository: `git clone https://github.com/tjjlemaire/instrulink.git`
-- Move to that directory (`cd labinstruments`) and install it as a python package: `pip install -e .`
+- Move to that directory (`cd instrulink`) and install it as a python package: `pip install -e .`

 ## Usage